 Share similar stories and discuss times when you have felt exposed or vulnerable.

-Understand that despite the differences in people and situations, underneath, everyone shares the same fears and concerns.
+Understand that despite our differences, everyone shares the same fears and concerns.

 Forgiveness is never easy.
 When it is most needed, it is often the most difficult to give.